 By Mark Leech

-Killers who refuse to reveal the location of a victim’s body could be forced to spend longer in prison under a law announced by the then justice secretary, David Gauke in July 2019 and confirmed today in the Queen’s Speech – 15th October 2019 and the currently (21st May 2020) the Prisoners (Disclosure of Information About Victims) Bill is currently going through the House of Lords.
+Killers who refuse to reveal the location of a victim’s body will be forced to spend longer in prison under a law announced by the then justice secretary, David Gauke in July 2019, it was confirmed in the Queen’s Speech on 15th October 2019 and the currently (21st May 2020) the Prisoners (Disclosure of Information About Victims) Bill is currently going through the House of Lords.

 The “Helen’s law” legislation, named after Helen McCourt, a 22-year old insurance clerk whose murderer has never revealed her whereabouts since he was convicted in 1989, will require parole boards to take into account any refusal to provide information about remains when deciding about release.

 Courts can already pass tougher sentences for murderers who deliberately conceal the location of a body.
 Marie McCourt has been campaigning for reform for several years and had called for killers to be told they would spend the rest of their lives in prison if they did not reveal the location of their victims’ bodies.

 ——————————— By Mark Leech ———————————

 Like any parent I can’t even begin to understand the heartache of Marie McCourt, the mother of Helen McCourt, who has no idea where her daughter’s body is located because the person convicted of her murder, Ian Simms, refuses to say – insisting he is innocent of the crime.

 To any sane person it seems reasonable, I mean if anyone knows where the body is, it has to be the killer – doesn’t it?